-If your landlord gives you a notice which is less than 3 months, you should contact Rent Smart Wales – the landlord risks losing their licence.
+If your private landlord gives you a notice which is less than the periods above, you should contact Rent Smart Wales – the landlord risks losing their licence.

 My landlord or mortgage lender has already started proceedings to evict me - will these continue?

-This means you can’t be evicted before the end of June 2020 at the earliest and you should stay in your home.
+This means you can’t be evicted before the 20 September 2020 and you should stay in your home.

-You should still pay your rent or mortgage while you are waiting for a court hearing.
+You should still pay your rent or mortgage while you are waiting to be contacted by the court.
 If you are struggling to pay, see our advice above.

 For more information on eviction if you are a tenant, see our pages on eviction : court action.